-- Cover the pan tightly with foil and bake for 50-55 minutes, or until noodles are al dente.
+- Remove foil and bake for another 5-10 minutes or until the noodles are al dente.

-- Garnish with fresh chopped parsley and enjoy!
+- Let rest for about 10 minutes before garnishing and serving.
+Garnish with fresh chopped parsley and grated Parmesan and enjoy!

-Don’t worry if it looks like too much sauce.
-It will look like a lot of sauce at first, but trust me it’s not!
-The moisture from the sauce is what’s going to cook the noodles so the dish needs to be real saucy in the beginning.
-After almost an hour in the oven a lot of the sauce will be absorbed into the pasta.
+Don't worry if it looks like too much sauce when you assemble the cheese manicotti.
+Trust me it's not!
+The moisture from the sauce/water mixture is what's going to cook the noodles so the baked manicotti needs to be real saucy in the beginning.
+After about an hour in the oven, a lot of the sauce will be absorbed into the pasta.

 - Category: Main Dish